thehonorguard/mkdocs/docs/RoleGuide/rifleman.md

 Rules of Engagement dictate when you are allowed to engage a target, which is usually is discussed during briefing.
 If at any moment it is unclear to you what the ROE are, ask your squadleader, or assume it's return fire only. it's also highly advice to keep your weapon on safe-mode until you are about to engage.

 ## Light Anti-Tank
-A variant of the rifleman is the Light Anti tank (LAT). this is a basic rifleman, except the LAT carries a AT4 single-use launcher(or a similar single-use launcher), to engage light enemy vehicle presence.
+A variant of the rifleman is the Light Anti Tank (LAT).
+This is a basic rifleman, except the LAT carries a AT4 single-use launcher (or a similar single-use launcher), to engage light enemy vehicle presence.
-LAT aren't allowed to shoot unless told otherwise by the squadleader.
+LAT aren't allowed to shoot unless told otherwise by the squadleader, at the exception of immediate and ID'd threat.
+Since this type of infantry have only single-use launchers, resupplying (ie. looting from enemies) is subject to SQL appreciation.

 ## CLS
 Another variant of the rifleman is the CLS.
 It's primary function is to make a wounded soldier stable until the medic arrives.
 Although still a rifleman at it's core, it does have it's own section <a href="/mkdocs/RoleGuide/cls/">here</a>.